bagadesh/BkLang/README.md

 - Supports only `Aarch64`.
 (Hand rolled it 😅)
 - Supports only `int` type as default.
 - Supports Function (without arguments)
+- Supports boolean evaluation (In If confition)

 ## Planning

-- Boolean
-- If condition boolean check
 - Function Arguments